CampusAI/CampusAI.github.io/_ml/data_mining/graphs/graphs_clustering.md

 ## Overlapping Community Detection

 Previously we assumed every node belongs to a single cluster.
-Nevertheless, in social networks (for instance) the same node belongs to multiple different communities (university, sports club, neighborhood friends...)
+Nevertheless, in social networks (for instance) the same node belongs to multiple different communities.
+People belong to different groups: university, sports club, neighborhood friends...

-With a good sorting of the adjacency matrix we would get an adjacency matrix like so:
+On a 2-community graph, with a good sorting of the adjacency matrix we would get something like so:

 {% include end-row.html %}
 {% include start-row.html %}